ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Introduction

 \section{Introduction}

 LLMs are being widely used to aid scientific research ~\citep{liang2024mapping, luo2025llm4sr, hsu2024chime, qi2023large, jansen2025discoveryworld}, with the potential to enable even greater future discoveries~\citep{ahn2024transformative, si2024can}.
 However, due to the rapid pace of scientific advancements~\citep{kuhn1962structure} and the static nature of pre-trained LLMs~\citep{bommasani2021opportunities}, their scientific knowledge quickly becomes stale.
-We posit that effective scientific knowledge updates in LLMs must do more than simply adding new information, but preserve existing knowledge, incorporate new findings, and enable generalization to reason about future or yet-undiscovered knowledge.
-Although generic update strategies have been explored, e.g., via continual pre-training~\citep{gururangan2020don}, instruction-tuning~\citep{wei2021finetuned}, or retrieval-augmented generation~\citep{shi2023replug}, it is not clear whether these methods sufficiently support these goals.
+We posit that effective scientific knowledge updates in LLMs must do more than add new information, but preserve existing knowledge, incorporate new findings, and enable generalization to reason about future or yet-undiscovered knowledge.
+Although generic update strategies have been explored, e.g., continual pre-training~\citep{gururangan2020don}, instruction-tuning~\citep{wei2021finetuned}, or RAG~\citep{shi2023replug}, it is unclear whether these methods support these goals.